hinto-janai/monero-bash/docs/upgrade_explanation.md

 Since `monero-bash` gets installed in `/usr/local/share/monero-bash/`, sudo is required to edit the `state` file when upgrading/installing

 ## Details
 For the sake of being simple and easy to read, the functions presented in the examples above were ***HEAVILY*** reduced and turned into pseudo-code.
-The `Verify` function shown is not even a valid command.
+The `verify` function shown is not even a valid command.

 [I highly encourage you to click here to see the actual upgrade function](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/upgrade)

-And here for some of the important functions it's made out of:  [Download](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/download)  [Verify](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/verify)  [Version](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/version)
+And here for some of the important functions it's made out of:  [Download](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/download) -  [Verify](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/verify) - [Version](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/version)

 What you'll find is a bunch of grep/awk/sed, error handling, cleanup, and safety checks.